Mining rewards breakdown

 2. Usage Reward

 This is a bonus based on actual data consumption in a region.
+It is currently planned for the future and not active yet.

 • Shared among miners in a region based on: